 Also, a best practice is to have someone else in the business (IT, for example) remove the worker’s login and company credentials during the firing conversation.
 This coordination ensures access to company networks and databases is shut off by the time the discussion is complete.

 - Firing a tenured employee

-Parting ways with a long-time employee is another sensitive situation.
+Parting ways with a long-time employee is a particularly sensitive situation.
 From the perspective of the employee, they’ll most likely feel a sense of betrayal — that their years with the company could be so easily dismissed.
-But again, business is business — and if an employee, whether one year in or 10, isn’t working out, the decision to fire may be necessary.
+But the reality is this: Business is business — and if an employee, whether one year in or 10, isn’t working out, the decision to fire may be necessary.

 - Firing an employee about to retire